What is the Market?

 Refrigerated donations?
 Please donate when The Market is open.
 This way, The Market staff can ensure that these items are stored appropriately.

 Want to financially support The Market?
-This is the best way to help, so please click the donation button to the right (or at the bottom of the page on mobile devices).
+This is the best way to help, so please click the donation button below or donate via the Market's Amazon Wishlist.Donate to the Market Donate via the Amazon Wishlist

 A gift of an Airlie Berkshire Farm Community-Supported Agriculture (CSA) share will provide 8-10 pounds of fresh produce a week to the Market that can be used to support several students.
 A gift of $325.00 will support a nine-week share in either summer or fall for the Market Pantry.
 A gift of $625.00 will support an eighteen-week summer and fall share for the Market Pantry.
 You can also give any amount you can towards this important effort, which will be combined with other gifts received from this effort to support the purchase of CSA shares for the Market Pantry.
-To donate to this program, click the donation button to the right (or at the bottom of the page on mobile devices).
+To donate to this program, click the donation button below.Donate to the Market-CSA Program

 If you have any questions, concerns, or feedback, please email firstname.lastname@example.org.